 How Big Does Liriope Evergreen Giant Get?

 Lilyturf plants have long flower stems up to 20” inches long.
-The leaves typically reach 12” to 18” inches with interesting fountain-shaped growths.
+The leaves typically reach 12” to 18” inches tall with interesting fountain-shaped growths.

 The Liriope plant is a perennial recommended for growing in USDA hardiness zones 5-10.
 However, Liriope tolerates a wide range of temperatures, soils, and light conditions.

 When mature, the plant looks like a tuft of grass.
 It features clumps of thin and fresh foliage.
 Eventually, the flower stems start to spike and grow past the foliage.

 Liriope tend to blooms in summer.
 However, most people grow these plants in the garden for their leaves.

 When the flowers bloom during summer months, they arrive in a cluster around a central spike.
 They also produce a sweet fragrance.

 The violet-purple flowers eventually die out, giving way to black berries that remain throughout the winter.

 Full shade to partial shade conditions is recommended for lilyturf plant.
 However, Liriope grows in almost any area, from full sun to deep shade.

 The only “lighting” issue you need to worry about is the direct late-afternoon sun when placed indoors.

 Liriopes can remain outdoors all year.
 However, it does not tolerate freezing temperatures well.

 Plants may not make it through the winter if temperatures drop below 35° degrees Fahrenheit if kept outdoors.

 During the summer, Liriopes prefers moderately warm temperatures.
 The recommended range is 68° to 75° degrees Fahrenheit.

 Watering and Fertilizing Tips

 Throughout the summer, you will want to give these drought-tolerant plants adequate water to maintain healthy growth.
 They need about an average of 1″ inch of water per week.

 In the winter, the plant goes dormant and does not need frequent watering.
 Moreover, it prefers average, medium moisture.